PotLock/docs/get-involved/for-devs/README.md

 ## Build Client Applications

 * Build client applications in React, Angular, Vue, or whatever Javascript front end framework.
-Integrate your referral fees so you can benefit from PotLock ecosystem
+Integrate your referral fees so you can benefit from POTLOCK ecosystem

 ## Build Smart Contracts for Funding Mechanisms